@jmfederico/pi-web

 npm run dev

-Open the Vite URL, usually http://localhost:8505.
+Open the Vite URL, usually:

-For the recommended split development setup, run these in separate terminals:
+For the split development setup:

 npm run dev:sessiond